sheikhartin/notebooks-everywhere/README.md

 #### Tasting

 - [Gradio Demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your ML model with a friendly web interface so that anyone can use it!
 (This is not just for highly specialized projects, you can even implement a [calculator](https://github.com/gradio-app/gradio/tree/main/demo/calculator) with it)
+- [Accuracy Score Measuring](Accuracy_Score_Measuring.ipynb): Implementation of some well-known metrics to get the accuracy of your model!

 ### License